Rethinking Round-Trip Translation for Machine Translation Evaluation: Predicting using

-We are aware of some real-world cases that limit us from accessing the corpora from both languages.
-For example, Matukar Panau (an Austronesian language) \citep{barth2019matukar} and Warlpiri (an aboriginal language in Australia) \citep{bavin1992acquisition} have small groups of speakers and very limited digital corpora.
-Another example is that translation systems generally have different abilities in different domains, and corpora $A$ and $B$ ideally should be in the same domain.
-When organising a new \wmt-style shared task, collecting a corpus in low-resource language $B$ (or $A$), especially in the same domain as corpus $A$ (or $B$), could be challenging and resource-intensive.
-Hence, we investigate another setting that utilises merely the monolingual corpora in language $A$ or $B$ to predict \transscore,
+In addition, when organizing a new shared task, say \wmt, collecting a parallel corpus in low-resource language could be challenging and resource-intensive.
+Hence, we investigate another setting that utilizes merely the monolingual corpora in language $A$ or $B$ to predict \transscore,

 We will compare and discuss this setting in our experiments on \wmt.